Designing Games that Matter Onsite Program

 Designing Games That Matter is a four-day intensive with game designer Avery Alder, exploring how to design tabletop roleplaying games that are meaningful, dynamic, and transformative.
 We’ll approach design in ways that are intentional, hands-on, playful, and experimental.
 Participants will hone their critical awareness of the medium, and discover how to tell new stories that invite new people to the table.
 This intensive will utilize hands-on design labs, playstorming, personal reflection, and group discussion.
 Participants will leave with new project ideas, a repertoire of game design techniques and principles, and some hands-on design experience!

 “I loved Avery’s warm presence and lovely expert facilitation.
 She is a gracious host, a wise and gentle teacher.
-I appricated her ability to honour members of the group.” – 2018 Participant
+I appreciated her ability to honour members of the group.” – 2018 Participant

 “I’ve been playing table-top RPGs for decades, but I can honestly say I walked away from last weekend with a whole new recognition and respect for their potential as therapeutic tools, community-builders, safe playgrounds for self-discovery, and implements for social change.
-I found your intensive educational, boundary-expanding, enlightening, confidence-building, and frequently hilarious!” – 2017 Participant
+I found your intensive educational, boundary-expanding, enlightening, confidence-building, and frequently hilarious!” – 2017 Participant, Liberatory Story & Play

 This is a partial day, starting with supper at 5:30pm.
 We’ll meet one another, identify our collective goals, and get a sense of what’s to come.
 Friday sets the stage for our intensive.